PostHog/posthog.com/contents/tutorials/new-user-experiments.md

 ## Our experiment and what we need

+In our example project, we have a Dropbox-like product that allows users to upload and download files.
 For our experiment, we want to see if a change to our onboarding process gets more new users to complete the first key event in our product, uploading a file.
-In our example, we have design and copy changes we’d to try to encourage new users to upload a file.
+We have design and copy changes we’d to try to encourage new users to upload a file.

 We’ve already set up PostHog ([on a paid plan](/pricing), to get access to experiments), and have custom events set up for both `signed_up` and `uploaded_file`.
 Both have a significant amount of events coming in.